learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

-**TL;DR:** You can create and connect to managed cloud provider services from Kubernetes using the [Service Catalog](https://github.com/kubernetes-sigs/service-catalog), a tool such as [Kubeform](https://kubeform.com/) or cloud-specific operators such as [Config Connector](https://cloud.google.com/config-connector) and [AWS Operator Service](https://github.com/aws/aws-service-operator-k8s).
+**TL;DR:** You can create and connect to managed cloud resources from Kubernetes using the [Service Catalog](https://github.com/kubernetes-sigs/service-catalog), a tool such as [Kubeform](https://kubeform.com/) or cloud-specific operators such as [Config Connector](https://cloud.google.com/config-connector) and [AWS Operator Service](https://github.com/aws/aws-service-operator-k8s).

 ## Table of content